 The essential fatty acids in the ghee butter promote the ketogenic diet to its success and MCTs also help in cancer prevention.

 Ghee vs. Butter: ghee does not have a trace of casein

-This is the biggest difference between butter and ghee butter and might be a trump card for you if you’re allergic to dairy protein.
-Butter is mostly fat and water, but it still has trace amounts of casein and lactose, the two compounds in dairy that most often cause allergies and sensitivities.
+Casein-free feature is the biggest difference between butter and ghee butter and might be a trump card for you if you’re allergic to dairy protein.
+Butter is mostly fat and water, but it still has trace amounts of casein and lactose, the two compounds that triggers allergies and sensitivities.
 Casein provides butter with its silky creaminess.

 It can also cause symptoms like:

-If you do prepare bulletproof coffee with ghee, certainly it won’t foam the way butter does so your expectation for getting a frothy latte top may not come true.
-But still its tasty and energetic may be better than butter-made variety.
-The short-chain fatty acids like butyric acid, omega-3 fatty acids, beta carotene, conjugated linoleic acid, help in natural colon management.
+If you do prepare bulletproof coffee with ghee butter, certainly it won’t foam the way butter does so your expectation for getting a frothy latte top may not come true.

 Ghee vs. Butter: What’s the Difference?